gengojs/gengojs-default-header/README.md

 	}
 },/*header()*/));
 ```
-The default header parser is already included in gengojs so you should not have to require it.
+The default header parser is already included in gengo.js so you should not have to require it.

 ##Options